jmmallard/DataQAQCOG/README.md

 # AssimQAQC
-MATLAB files for assimilating and QAQCing field data from Calhoun
+MATLAB files for assimilating and QAQCing field hydrologic data from Calhoun